 - a.
 Place the master diskette into a floppy drive. - b.
 Change the active drive to the drive that has the diskette installed.
-For example, if the diskette is in drive A, type A: Enter. - c.
-Type INSTALLED and follow the on-screen prompts.
+For example, if the diskette is in drive A, type a:K. - c.
+Type installK and follow the on-screen prompts.